-- Plan some toddler-friendly stops: especially if you’re on a long road trip, it helps to have some fun, family-friendly rest stop locations planned!
-It takes the edge of the boredom and lets them get some energy out!
+- Plan some toddler-friendly stops: especially if you’re on a long road trip, it helps to have some fun, family-friendly pit stop locations planned!
+It takes the edge off the boredom and lets them get some energy out!
 Googling local parks or free attractions is great, but sometimes even an empty parking lot is good in a pinch!

 - Have a schedule: if your toddlers are used to a certain schedule during the day, try to stick to it on the road trip.
-Meal/snack time, nap time, quiet time, and play time can all be incorporated during a long car ride… just don’t be surprised if the change in location throws things off a little bit!
+Meal/snack time, nap time, quiet time, and playtime can all be incorporated during a long drive.
+Just don’t be surprised if the change in location throws things off a little bit!
 That’s okay!

 - Introduce new things as you go: start with one toy or activity, and if your toddler starts to look bored, give them something new to do, or surprise them with a special snack, or anything to make the trip seem less monotonous!

 I’m sure this goes without saying, but as always, use discretion with which of these are appropriate for your toddler (especially if they involve smaller pieces).
-Every toddler is a little different and their age and development means that different toys and activities will be better for them!
+Every toddler is a little different and depending on their age and development means that different toys and activities will be better for them.

-Did you know young kids have a better reading comprehension listening to books than reading them?
-Obviously, most toddlers can’t read yet, but audiobooks are still a perfect way to stimulate their brains and their ears!
+Did you know young kids have better reading comprehension by listening to books than reading them?
+Obviously, most toddlers can’t read yet, but audio books are still a perfect way to stimulate their brains and their ears!